Are you MIA?

 - Relevance — Say to them, “Is what we’re talking about and how we’re talking about it leading in the direction you want us to be going?”

-- Ask what you have failed to address — Then say, “What have we not talked about that is also important for me to know to make sure I get everything related to this?”
+- Ask what you have failed to address — Then say, “What were you listening for and that we have not talked about that is also important for me to know to make sure I get everything related to what you wanted to get from our conversation?”
 This will allow them to add more important and related details that had not come up previously.

 Feel free to modify the above and practice it until it becomes second nature to you.
 Maybe make it a New Year’s resolution: In the year ahead, resolve to be more present instead of distracted in your meeting and conversations.